Pandelune/ab-boilerplate/README.md

 ## Good coding practices

+Write your code in TypeScript.
+While it may seem a burden at the very beginning, it will save you from coding errors and bugs.
+Do you really want to have bugs in your piece of art when someone mints it? :)

 Once AB specificity is that everything must scale properly ("Dimensionless").
 My practical advice is the following:
 - define a standard size for your peace of art (e.g. 100 pixels), and center it around 0,0 point
 - translate (using p5js `translate`) and scale (using p5js `scale`) to match real window size